Science Focus Area: Lawrence Berkeley National Laboratory

 Summary

-The Microbial Community Analysis and Functional Evaluation in Soils (m-CAFEs) project is a multi-institutional Science Focus Area (SFA) aimed at understanding the interactions, localization, and dynamics of grass rhizosphere communities at the molecular level (i.e., genes, proteins, metabolites).
-Gaining this understanding will enable prediction of community responses to perturbations and insights into the persistence and fate of engineered genes and microbes for secure biosystems design.
-To achieve this understanding, advanced fabricated ecosystems (called EcoFABs) are used in combination with gene-editing technologies such as CRISPR-Cas and bacterial-virus approaches (i.e., phage-based methods) to interrogate gene and microbial functions in situ—addressing key challenges highlighted in recent U.S. Department of Energy reports.
+Microbial Community Analysis and Functional Evaluation in Soils (m-CAFEs) is a multi-institutional Science Focus Area program aimed at understanding the interactions, localization, and dynamics of grass rhizosphere microbial communities at the molecular level (genes, proteins, metabolites) to accurately predict responses to perturbations and ultimately harness microbes to achieve Department of Energy missions in sustainable energy and carbon cycling.
+Advanced fabricated ecosystems are used in combination with gene editing technologies such as CRISPR-Cas and bacterial virus (phage)-based approaches for interrogating gene and microbial functions in situ, thereby addressing key challenges highlighted in recent Department of Energy reports.
 This work is integrated with the development of predictive computational models that are iteratively refined through simulation and experimentation.
-Simplified microbial consortia assembled in the laboratory are used in combination with studies of partially reduced, native soil-derived microbial communities to gain critical insights into engineered genes and microbes within soil microbiomes and the biology and ecology of uncultivated microbes.
-This SFA is currently piloting meter-scale contained and controlled ecosystems (called EcoPODs) that enable the extension of m-CAFEs science into more complex environments.
-The research on microbial communities leverages the team’s extensive expertise in CRISPR-Cas systems, phage biology, genome-resolved metagenomics, high-throughput bacterial and fungal genetics, and systems biology, as well as plant mutant collections and phenotyping capabilities.
-Together, these efforts lay a critical foundation for developing secure biosystems design strategies, harnessing beneficial microbiomes to support sustainable bioenergy, and improving the understanding of nutrient cycling in the rhizosphere.
-The knowledge gained and approaches pioneered by m-CAFEs can be extended to other ecosystems and will advance microbiome research toward a more predictive and causative science.
+Simplified microbial consortia assembled in the laboratory are used in combination with soil-derived microbial communities to gain critical insights into the biology and ecology of engineered genes and microbes within soils.
+This SFA is pioneering the use of meter-scale contained and controlled ecosystems to enable the extension of m-CAFEs approaches and science to more complex environments.
+Our research on microbial communities leverages the team’s extensive expertise in CRISPR-Cas systems, phage biology, genome-resolved metagenomics, high-throughput bacterial and fungal genetics, and multi-omics, as well as our plant mutant collections and phenotyping capabilities.
+Together, these efforts lay a critical foundation for developing biosystem design strategies, harnessing beneficial microbiomes to support sustainable bioenergy, and improving our understanding of nutrient utilization and cycling in the rhizosphere.
+The knowledge gained and approaches pioneered by m-CAFEs can be extended to other ecosystems and will advance microbiome research towards a more predictive and causative science.